wurli/tidyverse-dev-bot/news-files/dplyr.md

-  Unwind-protection also makes dplyr more robust in corner cases because it ensures the C++ destructors are correctly called in all circumstances (debugger exit, captured condition, restart invokation).
+  Unwind-protection also makes dplyr more robust in corner cases because it ensures the C++ destructors are correctly called in all circumstances (debugger exit, captured condition, restart invocation).

 * `sample_n()` and `sample_frac()` gain `...` (#2888).
 * Improved performance for wide tibbles (#3335).